Earthshock: Plot

-Scott and his men overpower the minimal guard left on the bridge, and Adric starts working to try to undo the control lock.
-His first attempt causes the ship to jump back in time about 65 million years; the Doctor, monitoring this on the TARDIS, observes that is about the same time of the extinction of the dinosaurs.
-Adric's second attempt brings the ship out of warp; though still on course to strike Earth, the impact would not be as devastating.
-Briggs, Scott, and the remaining crew use the opportunity to leave in escape pods.
-They try to convince Adric to come, but at the last moment, he returns, having another insight on defeating the lock.
-Scott relays their status to the TARDIS, and the Cyber Leader orders the Cybermen to kill the TARDIS crew, but the Doctor grinds Adric's gold badge on the Cyber Leader's chestplate, suffocating it and allowing them to disable the Cybermen.
+Scott and his men overpower the guard left on the bridge, and Adric starts undoing the control lock.
+His first attempt causes the ship to jump back in time about 65 million years.
+His second attempt brings the ship out of warp; though still on course to strike Earth.
+Briggs, Scott, and the remaining crew leave in escape pods.
+They try to convince Adric to come, but he has another insight on defeating the lock.
+Scott relays their status to the TARDIS, and the Cyber Leader orders the Cybermen to kill the TARDIS crew.
+The Doctor grinds Adric's gold badge on the Cyber Leader's chestplate, suffocating it and allowing them to disable the Cybermen.

 The Doctor finds the TARDIS' controls have been damaged, making it impossible to rescue Adric.
 On the bridge, Adric nears undoing the lock when a weakened Cyberman fires on him, missing him and striking the keyboard, preventing Adric from making any further attempts.
 The TARDIS crew watches helplessly as the freighter collides with Earth in a massive explosion, killing the dinosaurs and Adric in the process.